-Calling an experienced personal injury lawyer is the best way to get an idea of what your case is worth.
+Calling an experienced Boston premises liability lawyer is the best way to get an idea of what your case is worth.
 Our lawyers are always available to discuss your options, so give us a call today for more information.

 It wasn’t your fault that you got hurt.
 However, the person responsible can’t erase your injuries.
 That’s why personal injury laws in Massachusetts are designed to make sure you’re compensated for your economic damages and non-economic damages after your accident.

 Your economic damages are your financial costs, including:

 Your non-economic damages are your physical and emotional suffering, including:

 To recover fair compensation, you’ll have to prove these damages.
-An experienced lawyer can make a world of difference in these cases.
+An experienced premises liability lawyer can make a world of difference in these cases.
 Call for a free initial consultation today to learn more about how Sweeney Merrigan Law, LLP will help you fight for all of the damages you deserve.

 Negligent parties usually aren’t quick to take responsibility for their actions.
 Your claim will ultimately be handled by the insurance company–not the property owner.